getutrack/utrack/deploy/selfhost/README.md

 ---

-## Installing Youtrack
+## Installing Utrack

-Installing youtrack is a very easy and minimal step process.
+Installing utrack is a very easy and minimal step process.

 ### Prerequisite